Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Protocol No. 9

-Protocol users: emergency doctors, paramedics, general practitioners, therapists, traumatologists, neurologists, infectious disease specialists, obstetrician-gynecologists, healthcare organizers, anesthesiologists-resuscitators.
+Protocol users: emergency doctors emergency care, paramedics, doctors general practice, therapists, traumatologists, neurologists, infectious disease specialists, obstetricians-gynecologists, healthcare organizers, anesthesiologists-resuscitators.

 A

-High quality meta-analysis, systematic review of RCTs, or large RCTs with very low probability (++) bias, the results of which can be generalized to the relevant population.
+A high-quality meta-analysis, systematic review of RCTs, or large RCTs with a very low probability (++) of bias, the results of which can be generalized to an appropriate population.

-WITH A cohort or case-control study or controlled trial without randomization with a low risk of bias (+), the results of which can be generalized to the relevant population, or RCTs with a very low or low risk of bias (++ or +), the results of which cannot be directly extended to the relevant population.
+WITH Cohort or case-control study or controlled trial without randomization with low risk of bias (+), the results of which can be generalized to the relevant population or RCT with very low or low risk of bias (++ or +), the results of which cannot be directly distributed to the relevant population.

-D Case series description or uncontrolled research or expert opinion.
+D Case series or uncontrolled study or expert opinion.

 Classification

 Tick-borne encephalitis (TBE) can occur in subclinical (in endemic regions) and clinical forms.
-The ratio of clinical and asymptomatic forms in different countries ranges from 1: 300 to 1: 1000.
+The ratio of clinical and asymptomatic forms V different countries fluctuates between 1:300 - 1:1000.

 Clinical classification of tick-borne encephalitis